-Each Unit has a suggested assessment method and assessor guidance to explain the depth a of evidence required.
+Each Unit contains indicative content and assessor guidance to explain the depth of evidence required.

 Where a Training provider wishes to used other centre-devised assessment methods these should be agreed with ISP Quality Manager before delivery commences.

 All assessment evidence for this qualification should be contained within a Learner portfolio of evidence which should be internally assessed, and quality assured by the Approved Training Provider.
 External quality assurance is carried out by the ISP prior to certification (subject to ISP's Direct Claim Status policy).